Are you pregnant? Are you experiencing waves of nausea, or are wondering when you can expect morning sickness to begin?

 When choosing foods, choose ones high in protein and fiber to keep you feeling full longer and to stave off that empty feeling in your stomach.
 Have a protein-rich snack before bed and see if it helps prevent nausea you experience immediately upon waking.
 Or eating a couple crackers before getting out of bed in the morning can really help morning sickness, so a simple trick is keeping crackers in your nightstand ready for your morning wake up.

 No matter how meticulously you plan your meals, you may still experience nausea due to an unexpectedly empty stomach or drop in blood sugar.
 Keep a stash of snacks with simple carbs that will hit your blood sugar quickly to help manage these waves of nausea.

 Good examples include crackers, juice, or a granola bar.
 These could also be good snacks to keep in your nightstand if you feel nausea in the morning.

 For some reason, cold foods tend to be more palatable than hot or cooked foods during pregnancy.
 If you can’t seem to find anything that you can keep down, see if there are foods in your fridge or freezer that might help settle your stomach.
 Hello, ice cream!

 Ginger has been used for centuries to help settle upset stomachs and treat nausea.
 These days there are lots of different ways to enjoy it including sodas, teas, and candies.
 See which one you can stomach the best and use it to help tame your tummy.

 7. Suck on Pregnancy Pops

-Pregnancy pops are lollipops designed specifically for the pregnant woman.
-With flavors like sour lemon or ginger and infused with vitamin B6, they are typically palatable for even the most nauseated woman and help raise your blood sugar in order to relieve your nausea quickly.
+Pregnancy Pops Drops are candy designed specifically for the pregnant woman.
+With flavors like sour lemon or ginger and infused with vitamin B6, they are typically palatable for even the most nauseated woman and help raise your blood sugar to relieve your nausea quickly.